-Bone marrow aspirate concentrate (BMAC) is a concentrated form of bone marrow.
-Compared to typical bone marrow, BMAC has more regenerative cells, including stem cells.
+Bone marrow aspirate (BMA) is a concentrated form of bone marrow.
+Compared to typical bone marrow, BMA has more regenerative cells, including stem cells.
 It also has platelets and growth factors like those found in PRP.

-Bone marrow aspirate concentrate uses bone marrow that is usually taken from the back of your pelvic bone.
+Bone marrow aspirate uses bone marrow that is usually taken from the back of your pelvic bone.
 The process takes from 30 to 60 minutes, depending on how much bone marrow is to be drawn.
-You lie on your side or stomach and here’s the process of creating BMAC:
+You lie on your side or stomach and here’s the process of creating BMA: